 Admiral Group plc (ADM) Stock Rating Reaffirmed by Peel Hunt

-'s stock had its "hold" rating reissued by equities researchers at Peel Hunt in a report released on Monday.
-They presently have a GBX 1,620 price target on the stock.
+'s stock had its "hold" rating reiterated by equities research analysts at Peel Hunt in a research note issued to investors on Monday.
+They currently have a GBX 1,620 target price on the stock.

 Start the conversation, or Read more at AmericanBankingNews.com.